How to Feel Less Awkward in Drop-In Dance Classes: 6 Real Tips

-And if you’d rather start small before heading into your next drop-in, grab my free Dancehall class preview here—it’s designed to help you get moving at your own pace, no pressure.
+And if you’d rather start small before heading into your next drop-in, grab my free Dancehall class preview here.
+It’s designed to help you get moving at your own pace, no pressure.

 1. Practice Outside of Class